elithrar/octocamp/source/about/index.markdown

 ### Who am I?

 I'm Matt.
-I work as an ICT Engineer & sometimes-photographer.
-I'm big on travel, food & landscapes, so you'll see a lot of those things on this blog.
-I've also experience in radio & fibre design, network security & virtualised platforms (just to rounds things out).
+I work as an ICT Engineer & photographer.
+I'm big on travel, streets & landscapes, so you'll see a lot of those things on this blog.
+When I'm not taking photos I'm reading, writing and/or planning my next trip somewhere.

 ### What do I use?